boeric/boeric.github.io/README.md

 See the project live [here](https://boeric.github.io/license-suspensions/), repo [here](https://github.com/boeric/license-suspensions)

+## css-combinator-demo

+Demo of CSS selector **combinators** using only native DOM methods

+See the project alive [here](https://bl.ocks.org/boeric/780904f668c1e2f27cdac8aa011e45cb), repo [here](https://gist.github.com/boeric/780904f668c1e2f27cdac8aa011e45cb)

+## github-api-demo

+Demos of how to access the Github API to obtain metadata about a users public Repos and Gists.
+In addition, it demos how to do this using only native DOM methods (as no external libraries are used).
+It does however use Bootstrap for some styling.
+The Gist demos **`async-await`** when using **`fetch`**.

+See the project alive [here](https://bl.ocks.org/boeric/4950f26655187c33bedba9728e98a3c2), repo [here](https://gist.github.com/boeric/4950f26655187c33bedba9728e98a3c2)

 ## geo-buffer

 Creates "buffers" of arbitrary size around parks in San Francisco, using Mapbox Gl and Turf.js.
 Each GeoJson object (SF park) is "enlarged" with the value (in meters) of the input range control.
 The visualization demonstrates how overlapping GeoJson objects can be merged.
 Please note: the polygon merge process is currently unoptimized (meaning, for example, that each polygon is unnecessarily tested for overlap against all others), and will be improved by quad trees.